appyofficial/Functions-JS-101/README.md

 Collection of pure vanilla javascript projects, specially for beginners.
 I really believe the best way to learn to code it to build, break and repeat.
 I found there are so many tutorials but there are very few projects.
 Therefore, I decided to make this repo as collections of vanilla js projects.

 # What projects are there?
-<h4><strong>NOTE</strong>: The details about the project are in their respective folder with a file name readme.txt</h4>

 ## The Vanilla Clock
 The vanilla clock is a clock which is made by pure javascript, html and css.
 It changes the background according to the time of the day, says good morning to the user by asking their name.
-See it live here:

 ## The Read List
 The read list is to save the books you want to read later.
 It takes book's name, author name and book Id number.
 Javascript, html and bootstrap has been used.